dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/index.md

 ## Get started

 For an overview of Blazor features, see [Blazor at the .NET website](https://www.microsoft.com/net/web/blazor).
 For development setup instructions and a quick blast of Blazor, see [Get started with Blazor in 10 minutes](https://www.microsoft.com/net/web/blazor/get-started).
 You can find answers to common questions in the [Blazor FAQ](https://github.com/aspnet/Blazor/wiki/FAQ).
-To chat live with other rockstars about Blazor, visit [Gitter](https://gitter.im/aspnet/Blazor).
+To chat live with other rockstars about Blazor, visit [Gitter](https://gitter.im/aspnet/Blazor) or [Slack](https://aspnetcore.slack.com/messages/C958WJP2N/) ([[signup](http://tattoocoder.com/aspnet-slack-sign-up/)).

 ## Explore preview Blazor documentation